medianotion/cache_service/README.md

 # Cache Service for .NET Standard

-A Redis-based cache service library for .NET Standard applications.
+A cache service library for .NET Standard applications.

 ## Features